Seneca-Scholars/SS-Status-C6/status.md

 # 8/8
 Today was a logic gate field trip.
 I learned a little bit about their company and how they manage risks for other companies including a lot of larger well known companies and brands.
 Then we played some communication related games which was really fun and related very closely to how working closely together with a team of people can be like.

+# 8/23
+Today I spent my hour doing some learning and activities on typescript.
+I watched a youtube video about what typescript is and how it is used and specific features of it.
+Then I followed along in my own vs code so that I understood what was happeening.
+One main takeaway I got from the video was that you can make a variable have the type any however this is generrally bad practice so it should be avoided unless there is a specific reason to do so.
+I also learned that if you make a variable and initialize it then you dont need to have type annotation for the variable.
+So for example if you have an age variable and you define it as being 20, typescript will recognize that the type is number.
+I thought this was interesting because I thought typescript was strict and would not allow this.